metno/S-ENDA-documentation/README.md

 The master branch will be linked from readthedocs (and/or similar), and shall be complete, nice and understandable - i.e., so it does not give the impression that it is half-done work...

+!!! warning

+    Please use English language for the use case descriptions